drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/index.md

 Not unlike `Model`'s directly in **Django** admin.'

-Registering a `Model` on the router implicitely creates an [`Endpoint`](./endpoint.md) which in turn uses factory methods to create a `ModelViewSet` and a `Serializer` corresponding to the registered `Model`.
+Registering a `Model` on the router implicitely creates an [`Endpoint`](./endpoint.md) which in turn uses factory methods to create a `ModelViewSet` and a `ModelSerializer` corresponding to the registered `Model`.

 This is great for prototyping but as your application progresses you'll probably want to customie those endpoints.
 Some customization can be done passing parameters directly to the router when registering models.